Hydropower: History

+Ancient history

 Evidence suggests that the fundamentals of hydropower date to ancient Greek civilization.
 Other evidence indicates that the waterwheel independently emerged in China around the same period.
 Evidence of water wheels and watermills date to the ancient Near East in the 4th century BC.
 Moreover, evidence indicates the use of hydropower using irrigation machines to ancient civilizations such as Sumer and Babylonia.
-Studies suggest that the water wheel was the initial form of water power and it was driven by either humans or animals.
+Studies suggest that the water wheel was the initial form of water power.

 In the Roman Empire, water-powered mills were described by Vitruvius by the first century BC.
 The Barbegal mill, located in modern-day France, had 16 water wheels processing up to 28 tons of grain per day.
 Roman waterwheels were also used for sawing marble such as the Hierapolis sawmill of the late 3rd century AD.
 Such sawmills had a waterwheel that drove two crank-and-connecting rods to power two saws.
 It also appears in two 6th century Eastern Roman sawmills excavated at Ephesus and Gerasa respectively.
 The crank and connecting rod mechanism of these Roman watermills converted the rotary motion of the waterwheel into the linear movement of the saw blades.

-Water-powered trip hammers and bellows in China, during the Han dynasty (202 BC - 220 AD), were initially thought to be powered by water scoops.
+Water-powered trip hammers and bellows in China, during the Han dynasty (202 BC – 220 AD), were initially thought to be powered by water scoops.
 However, some historians suggested that they were powered by waterwheels.
 This is since it was theorized that water scoops would not have had the motive force to operate their blast furnace bellows.
 Many texts describe the Hun waterwheel; some of the earliest ones are the Jijiupian dictionary of 40 BC, Yang Xiong's text known as the Fangyan of 15 BC, as well as Xin Lun, written by Huan Tan about 20 AD.
 It was also during this time that the engineer Du Shi (c.
 AD 31) applied the power of waterwheels to piston-bellows in forging cast iron.

+Ancient Indian texts dating back to the 4th century BC refer to the term cakkavattaka (turning wheel), which commentaries explain as arahatta-ghati-yanta (machine with wheel-pots attached), however whether this is water or hand powered is disputed by scholars On this basis, Joseph Needham suggested that the machine was a noria.
+Terry S. Reynolds, however, argues that the "term used in Indian texts is ambiguous and does not clearly indicate a water-powered device."
+Thorkild Schiøler argued that it is "more likely that these passages refer to some type of tread- or hand-operated water-lifting device, instead of a water-powered water-lifting wheel."